-Newark Community health Centers, Inc. joined thousands of communities around the nation to recognize and celebrate the innovative work of Community Health Centers during National Health Center Week 2016 from August 7, 2016 to August 13, 2016.
-As we celebrated across all six health centers throughout the week, NCHC Outreach Workers wre able to make over 125 encounters with new and existing patients.
+Newark Community Health Centers, Inc. joined thousands of communities around the nation to recognize and celebrate the innovative work of Community Health Centers during National Health Center Week 2016 from August 7, 2016 to August 13, 2016.
+As we celebrated across all six health centers throughout the week, NCHC Outreach Workers were able to make over 125 encounters with new and existing patients.
 CMTs were able to provide Blood Pressure and Glucose screening to over 89 new and existing patients.

 Since 1986, Newark Community Health centers has committed to provide affordable and quality healthcare to the Newark and its adjoining communities.
 On 20th June, 2016, NCHC celebrated its first Welcome Refugees event at 101 Ludlow Street.
 It was the first event in collaboration with the International rescue committee.
 The resettlement Director, Alison Milan joined forces with NCHC to provide Arabic translator for all Syrian refugees and started a collaboration that will change the curve of future for more events.

 NCHC’s hardworking and diligent staff understands the difficulties that new refugees face and this event reflected their willingness to go extra mile- to help Communities bridge in.
 NCHC is regarded as a pioneer health care center for depicting it’s no discrimination policy towards patients, and has established variety of departments including Internal medicine, Pediatrics, Obstetrics, Gynecology, Podiatry, Dental Nutrition and Mental health.
 This event was held to welcome all refugees into our health center and to inform them of the importance of using preventive measures in health, as well as maintaining one’s wellness.